What is psoas syndrome?

 - Pain in the lumbosacral region (the border between the lower part of the spine and the buttocks that can radiate up to lumbar vertebrae or down to the sacrum) when sitting or particularly when changing positions arising for sitting to standing

-- Difficulty/pain when trying to stand in a fully erect posture
+- Difficulty/pain when trying to stand in a fully upright posture

 - Pain in the buttocks